saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``False``

 The ``fibre_channel_grains`` setting will enable the ``fc_wwn`` grain for Fibre Channel WWN's on the minion.
-Since this grain is expensive is disabled by default.
+Since this grain is expensive, it is disabled by default.

 .. code-block:: yaml